 Fixed lot size or part of the deposit – trade with caution

 The most reasonable and justified specialists in the financial market consider the technique of calculating the lot amount.
-This is exactly what most successful traders do, choosing Forex trading as their main job and achieving stable income generation.
+This is exactly what most successful traders do, choosing Forex trading as their main job, and achieving stable income generation.

 If you use a fixed lot size, this means that each transaction is concluded for a strictly defined amount.
-This size doesn't depend on how profitable this or that lot seems to you.
+The size doesn't depend on how profitable this or that lot seems to you.
 As a result, you risk an insignificant amount of money in each case and get the opportunity to conclude more transactions.

 The lot in the amount of a share of the deposit is a more advanced technique.
 If your account grows, then the amount of each transaction increases, if you suffer losses, transactions are concluded for smaller amounts.
 Experts recommend not setting the lot size to more than 5% of the current deposit amount, in which case the risks and profits will be balanced.